Curlin: Notable progeny

-Curlin also sired champion filly Rachel Alexandra's only son, called Jess's Dream who won a stunning maiden victory before being retired from injury to stand at stud in Ocala, Florida.
-He sired his first stakes winner when his colt Chess's Dream won the Grade 3 Kitten's Joy Stakes in January 2021.
+Curlin also sired champion filly Rachel Alexandra's only son, Jess's Dream (aka Taco), who won a stunning maiden victory at Saratoga before being retired due to injury to stand at stud in Ocala, Florida.
+He sired his first graded stakes winner when his colt Chess's Dream won the Grade 3 Kitten's Joy Stakes in January 2021.
+He also produced stakes winners Intrepid Daydream, Dreaming of Snow, Sweet Dani Girl, Chacalosa, Intrepid Dream, and Beth's Dream.
+Jess's Dream was retired from stud in Florida at the end of 2023, was gelded, and was being trained to be a track "pony" for Stonestreet when he developed unrelated laminitis and was humanely euthanized in early 2024.